 Nagarmotha roots (Cyperus scariosus) or Nagaramustaka or Umbrella’s Edge is found in damp areas.
 It has stomachic, cordial, antidiarrheal, diuretic, antioxidant and anti-inflammatory properties.
 The hepatoprotective property helps to maintain overall liver health.

-- Anti-HBV: Works against Hepatitis B Virus to protect liver and restore normal functioning.
+- Anti-HBV: Works against Hepatitis B Virus to protect the liver and restore normal functioning.

 - Anti–inflammatory: Reducing inflammation by acting on body mechanisms.